oleander/u701/README.md

 ## About the Project

-This project leverages the ESP32C3, Platformio, Rust, and various Arduino libraries to implement a BLE proxy.
+This project leverages the ESP32C3, PlatformIO, Rust, and various Arduino libraries to implement a BLE proxy.
 (Further details on libraries are to be provided.)

 ## Setup

-Configure the build target for the ESP32 with `rustup target add riscv32imc-esp-espidf`.
+* `rustup target add riscv32imc-esp-espidf`
+* `cargo install cargo-pio`
+* `cargo install just`

 ## Development Tools